nao1215/mimixbox/README.md

 | make   | Used for build, run, test, etc |
 | gzip   | Used for compress man pages |
 | install   | Used for install serial binary and document in the system |

+# Roadmap
+- Step1.
+Implements many common Unix commands (〜Version 0.x.x).
+- Step2.
+Increase the options for each commands (〜Version 1.x.x).
+- Step3.
+Change the command to modern specifications(〜Version 2.x.x)

+Now, Mimixbox has not implemented enough commands (applet).
+Therefore, as a project, we will increase the number of commands and aim for a state where dog fooding can be done with the highest priority.

+Then increase the command options to the same level as Coreutils and other packages.
+Note that MimixBox does not aim to create commands equivalent to Coreutils.
+However, we think it's better to have the options that Linux users expect.

+Finally, it's the phase that makes the Mimix Box unique.
+Extend commands to high functionality, like bat and lsd, which are reimplementations of cat and ls.

 # Contact
 If you would like to send comments such as "find a bug" or "request for additional features" to the developer, please use one of the following contacts.